raychongtk/canonical-logging/README.md

 </dependency>
 ```

+## 🔥 Problem

+1. **Scattered log entries**: We need to invoke `log.ino(...)` each time I need a log for a variable in different
+   places.
+Eventually generating too many log entries in a request.
+It is difficult to understand logs in a ton of log
+   entries.
+We need one place for key telemetry so that engineers can understand logs faster.
+2. **Unstructured log format**: It causes log searching and aggregating hard.
+We need a structural log format to make
+   engineers life easier and create better observability for the app.

 ## 💖 Benefit

-1. Reduce number of logs: you don't need to print multiple logs in multiple locations in many use cases
+1. **Reduce number of logs**: you don't need to print multiple logs in multiple locations in many use cases
-2. Better observability: now, you only need to look at the canonical log whenever you need to investigate something
+2. **Better observability**: now, you only need to look at the canonical log whenever you need to investigate something
    because the log already provide key information for you
-3. Easy to understand: a canonical log contains all key telemetry including error, request information, invocation
+3. **Easy to understand**: a canonical log contains all key telemetry including error, request information, invocation
    metadata. etc.

 ## 👑 Architecture